 Perhaps there’s nothing more condescending or ill-informed than the questions directed at teens who are looking to pursue blue-collar careers.
 “If you’re just gonna be a construction worker how are you ever gonna get rich?”
 The answer is simple.
 The same way anyone else does: financial discipline, planning, and hard work.

-However, one important caveat is necessary… it’s easier to become a millionaire in the blue-collar trades than anywhere else.
+However, one important caveat is necessary… it’s easier to become a blue-collar millionaire than it is to become one anywhere else.
 Most blue-collar careers require no or limited secondary education resulting in earlier earnings, less college debt, and subsequently significant earlier savings.
 Because of the power of compound interest, early savings can be the most important in terms of your long-term financial health.

-According to US News, federal repayment plans put borrowers on a 10-year plan to pay back their loans, but the average bachelor’s degree holder takes 21 years to pay off their debt.
-That means blue-collar workers can have a 14 to 25-year savings head start!
+How much better is it to earn without college debt?
+According to US News, the average bachelor’s degree holder takes 21 years to pay off their debt.
+That means blue-collar workers can have a 25-year savings head start!
 In addition, the demand for some blue-collar positions is so high that their earnings vastly exceed those of positions “requiring” college degrees.

 So, how do you intend on becoming a millionaire?
 Hopefully by pursuing a blue-collar career that interests you.